Abundant number: Related concepts

 Numbers whose sum of proper factors equals the number itself (such as 6 and 28) are called perfect numbers, while numbers whose sum of proper factors is less than the number itself are called deficient numbers.
-The first known classification of numbers as deficient, perfect or abundant was by Nicomachus in his Introductio Arithmetica (circa 100 AD), which described abundant numbers as like deformed animals with too many limbs.
+The first known classification of numbers as deficient, perfect or abundant was by Nicomachus in his Introductio Arithmetica (ca. 100 CE) and by Theon of Smyrna in his On Mathematics Useful for the Understanding of Plato (ca. 100 CE).